jimbrend/jimbrend/README.md

 The emulator still exists there is a community on Discord for it, I met very cool people while playing games I always enjoyed spending times with diverse groups of people.

-https://www.easterncustoms.com this was a soft opening with some on-demand store tech at the time, but is defunkt. https://www.20XFive.com was the second LLC / sole proprietorship I paid for and is also now defunkt The thought process behind it was century long thinking such as in the Eastern Hemisphere has better low-time preference thinking I feel sometimes.
+https://www.easterncustoms.com this was a soft opening with some on-demand store tech at the time, but is defunkt. https://www.20XFive.com was the second LLC / sole proprietorship I paid for and is also now deprecated The thought process behind it was century-long thinking such as in the Eastern Hemisphere there has been a better focus on low-time preference thinking I feel sometimes, whereas in the West-- it almost seems like maybe culturally we just tend to focus on one thing at once, just culture and communication.

 www.bitcoincookie.com
 www.sunbirdcomputers.com